PrefectHQ/prefect/docs/ui/cloud.md

 Prefect Cloud [automations](/ui/automations/) provide the same notification capabilities as the open-source Prefect Orion server, and also enable you to configure triggers and actions that can kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.

+## Automations

+Prefect Cloud [automations](/ui/automations/) provide the same notification capabilities as the open-source Prefect Orion server, and also enable you to configure triggers and actions that can kick off flow runs, pause deployments, or send custom notifications in response to real-time monitoring events.

 ## Organizations <span class="badge orgs"></span>

 A Prefect Cloud [organization](/ui/organizations/) is a type of account available on Prefect Cloud that enables more extensive and granular control over workspace collaboration.
 Within an organization account you can: